 Still, he got what he needs, if he’s thorough.

 Terra closes his eyes and concentrates on his breathing.
-The sounds of the cafeteria fade to a dull drone.
-He does his best to clear his mind, as his dad taught him: not to literally remove all thoughts, which is impossible, but to let the thoughts go.
-He imagines himself sitting on a rock in a river, the sound of the rushing water blending with the mixed voices and laughter of the other students around him.
+The sounds of the cafeteria fade to a dull drone as he does his best to clear his mind, as his dad taught him.
+Not to literally remove all thoughts, which is impossible, but to take a step back from each thought, observe himself having it, and then let it go as he breathes out.
+He imagines himself sitting on a rock in a river, the voices and laughter of the students around him blending with the rushing water.

-He knows he must look strange: a skinny kid with second-hand clothes, sitting by himself with his head bowed and his eyes closed.
-Anyone looking at him probably has their weird-o-meter on high alert.
+He realizes how he must look to others, a skinny kid with baggy clothes sitting by himself with his head bowed and his closed.
+Anyone watching probably thinks he’s crying or sleeping… or is labeling him a total weirdo.

-Terra lets that thought go with his next exhale, breathing in and trying to focus on the feel of the air entering his lungs.
+Terra lets that thought go with his next exhale, focusing on the sensation of air rushing through his nostrils, then breathing in and feeling it expand his lungs.
 He can’t afford to be distracted.

 When he finally opens his eyes, the first thing he notices is that Puck isn’t smiling.
 The fae is gazing at him with an intensity that most kids his apparent age can’t match.